 The Events/Notifications page is accessible by swiping up from the bottom of the display.
 It shows you missed calls and texts, emails, instant messages and social network notifications, and system update notifications.

-The browser was fine, Gmail worked fine, and my contacts were synchronised without issues.
+The browser was fine, Gmail worked fine, and my contacts were synchronized without issues.
 Searching through contacts was nice.
-It works based on picking an alphabet and then all names starting with that alphabet are listed for you to scroll through.
+It works based on picking an alphabet, and then all names starting with that alphabet are listed for you to scroll through.

 The Jolla received a software upgrade during the time it was with me, and that ran OTA without any issues.
 Sailfish OS works fine and has standard features one would expect on a modern OS built in.
 However, the whole experience in using the Jolla just didn’t make a strong impression.
 Some limitations still exist in the OS.